How To Use The Train In China

 Time to relax

-You can usually find food and drinks on the train but the choice might be limited.
-A trolley comes through selling snacks but we usually like to be prepared and bring snacks and instant noodles with us.
-You can get hot water in every carriage so this is a good option if you want a hot meal.
+You can usually find food and drinks on the train, but the choice might be limited.
+A trolley comes through selling snacks, but we usually like to be prepared and bring snacks and instant noodles with us.
+You can get hot water in every carriage, so this is a good option if you want a hot meal.

 Another way to get food on the train is you can use the QR code on your seat and order food from certain train stations.
 I haven’t tried this myself, but I know it is possible.
 So, if you fancy a McDonald’s, you can order it and the train staff will bring it to your seat.
-There are no rules when it comes to eating food on a train in China so be prepared if you are sensitive to food smells.

 Top tips: